How do you turn off the auto-pilot and begin to live intuitively? How can you learn to listen to your intuition?

 If you want to live more authentically and intentionally and not get all caught up with appearances and comparisons and the like, get off of social media.
-Try one of the following:
+To be able to listen to your intuition more easily, try one of the following:

 - Designate one day a week week–perhaps Saturday or Sunday–to be your offline day.